diyaamina/diyaamina/README.md

-# 💫 About Me: Welcome to my legal case study repository.
+# ⭐ About Me: Welcome to my legal case study repository.
 As an aspiring medical lawyer, I use this space to explore and analyse a range of law cases: focusing on healthcare, ethics, and criminal justice.

-🔭 I’m currently working on Karen Spellman's 2024 case <br>👯 I’m looking to collaborate & connect through internship placement, work experience, or volunteering towards any cause and more <br>🤝 I’m looking for help with<br>🌱 I’m currently studying LLB International Law and Globalisation <br>💬 Ask me about anything! <br>⚡ Fun fact: Volunteered at RSPCA as a Cattery Assistant <br> 👨‍💻 Projects: https://github.com/diyaamina/Projects
+⚖️ I’m currently working on Karen Spellman's 2024 case <br> 🗺️ I’m looking to collaborate & connect through internship placement, work experience, or volunteering towards any cause and more <br>🤝 I'm seeking opportunities to network with law firms and their teams <br>🌱 I’m currently studying LLB International Law and Globalisation as a first year undergraduate <br>💬 Ask me about anything and feel free to email! <br> 🐈 Fun fact: Volunteered at RSPCA as a Cattery Assistant <br> 👨‍💻 Projects: https://github.com/diyaamina/Projects

 ## 🌐 Socials: